quantsingularity/QuantumBallot/documentation/architecture/README.md

 ## Security Architecture

-Security is a critical aspect of the Chainocracy system and is implemented at multiple levels:
+Security is a critical aspect of the QuantumBallot system and is implemented at multiple levels:

 ### Authentication and Authorization